thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 const element = <input onChange={this.handleChange} type="text" value={this.state.value} />;
 ```

 When a user changes the component's underlying element, its event handler is triggered.
-The handler can then update `this.state.value` and cause the component hierarchy to re-render the user interface.
+The handler can then update `this.state.value` with the `this.setState()` method.
+This causes the component hierarchy to re-render which updates the DOM hierarchy.
 On most devices, this happens so fast that a user never perceives a delay.
 The next few sections demonstrate the difference between controlled and uncontrolled form components in greater detail.

 ### Textfield